Dilaton-Induced Resonant Production of Ultralight Vector Dark Matter: Phenomenological implications and benchmark mass ranges

-{This form is more transparent because it separates the gravitational initial datum $r_i$ from the microphysical coupling scale $M$.
-For the benchmark point $M=10^{17}\,\mathrm{GeV}$ and $m_{\gamma'}\simeq10^{-19}\,\mathrm{eV}$ one finds $1+z_\star\sim2\times10^5$, so the conversion occurs early enough to preserve the interpretation of the final state as a cold postinflationary relic.
-More generally, Eqs.~\eqref{eq:zstarRi} and \eqref{eq:UpsilonScaling} show that the tuned branch becomes more efficient not because the spectator dominates early, but because the background redshifts in a way that progressively improves the ratio of Floquet growth to Hubble damping.
-This is also the qualitative trend anticipated by the instability charts: the interesting part of the branch is the one that stays infrared enough to remain cold while still gaining efficiency as the Universe expands.}
+This form cleanly separates the gravitational initial condition $r_i$ from the microphysical scale $M$.
+For the benchmark point $M=10^{17}\,\mathrm{GeV}$ and $m_{\gamma'}\simeq10^{-19}\,\mathrm{eV}$, one finds $1+z_\star\sim2\times10^5$, indicating that the conversion occurs sufficiently early for the final state to remain consistent with a cold postinflationary relic.
+More generally, Eqs.~\eqref{eq:zstarRi} and \eqref{eq:UpsilonScaling} show that radiation domination enhances the ratio of Floquet growth to Hubble damping as the Universe expands.
+Early spectator domination would remove this enhancement by driving the background into an effectively matter-like phase.
+The instability charts support the same interpretation: the dominant part of the tuned branch remains sufficiently infrared-centered to preserve the coldness of the relic while its efficiency improves dynamically.

-A further sharpening arises if the generic causal lower bound on postinflationary wave dark matter, $m\gtrsim10^{-19}\,\mathrm{eV}$, applies directly to this mechanism \cite{AminMirbabayi:2024}.
-Equation~\eqref{eq:massRi} then gives
+An additional phenomenological constraint arises if the general causal lower bound for postinflationary wave dark matter, $m\gtrsim10^{-19}\,\mathrm{eV}$, applies directly to this mechanism \cite{AminMirbabayi:2024}.
+In that case, Eq.~\eqref{eq:massRi} imposes

-Under that assumption the viable tuned interval is narrowed to approximately $m_{\gamma'}\sim10^{-19}$--$10^{-18}\,\mathrm{eV}$, with onset fractions $r_i\sim10^{-5}$--$10^{-6}$.
-The phenomenologically favored part of the branch is therefore also the part that is most cleanly interpreted within the present framework: a perturbative, polarization-sensitive, radiation-era resonance with a spectator that never comes close to controlling the expansion at onset. {Once the relic abundance is imposed, the tuned branch correlates the relic mass, the onset fraction, and the production epoch.
-The observable ultralight window is not the regime of largest spectator energy density; it is the regime in which the spectator remains subdominant, the growth-to-Hubble ratio increases with expansion, and the polarization-resolved instability charts continue to favor the infrared part of the spectrum.
-The mechanism is compelling because these ingredients reinforce one another rather than compete: the same region that is cosmologically allowed is also the region that naturally remains cold and observationally interesting.}
+Under this assumption, the viable tuned interval is restricted to approximately $m_{\gamma'}\sim10^{-19}$--$10^{-18}\,\mathrm{eV}$, corresponding to onset fractions in the range $r_i\sim10^{-5}$--$10^{-6}$.
+The preferred phenomenological region is therefore a perturbative, polarization-sensitive, radiation-era resonance, in which the spectator remains far below the energy density required to control the cosmological expansion at the onset of oscillations.